ErikLysne/acquirejs/README.md

 }
 ```

 Previously, we used the `MockNatural` decorator to mock a natural number (positive integer) for the `id` field.
-By replacing this with `MockID`, we inform Acquire that the `id` field represents the database ID.
+By replacing this with `MockID`, we inform AcquireJS that the `id` field represents the database ID.

 > 💡 <b>Tip:</b> If you are working with an API that is using non-numerical IDs and this is important for your testing, you can provide your own ID generator to `MockID`.
 You may do this in the following way: